andrevinsky/redux-actions-sequences/README.md

     ])));

 // previous example is equivalent to this one.
 7 identical actions can be
-// repaced by a TIMES(..) sequence, which in turn, may be treated as
+// repaced by a times(..) sequence, which in turn, may be treated as
 // another action we expect to happen export const sequence2 = dispatchActionWhen(reactionOne, ({
   once, queue, times, simple